New Jersey Butterfly Club

 • Leaders: Wade and Sharon Wander (973) 271-0204 or 271-0051 (White Lake) and Carla Lee Lewis (Shuster Pond).

 Most members are familiar with White Lake as a good butterfly location.
-But this year, at the invitation of the owners, we will also visit a wonderful private property nearby that supports a colony of Appalachian Azures.
+But this year, at the invitation of the owners, we will again visit a wonderful private property nearby where there is a colony of Appalachian Azures.

-Meet at the White Lake parking lot on Route 521.
-Port-a-pottie only.
+Meet at the White Lake parking lot 97 Stillwater Road (County Route 521), Blairstown, NJ.
+Port-a-potty only.

 Willowemoc-Fir Brook area